-The ReversePlayback capability defined in the ONVIF Streaming Specification signals if a devices supports reverse playback.
+The ReversePlayback capability defined in the ONVIF Replay Control Service Specification signals if a device supports reverse playback.
 Reverse playback is indicated using the Scale header field with a negative value.
 For example to play in reverse without no data loss a value of -1.0 would be used.